 Higher Quality at a Lower Price

 E15 is Safe and Economical

 E15 has proven itself as a safe, economical and popular alternative to gasoline.
 It is estimated that American drivers have logged over a billion miles on the fuel, taking advantage of its affordable price and its environmental benefits.
-More than 90 percent of 2019 models are approved to run E15 and the Environmental Protection Agency’s E15 waiver approves the use of E15 in all vehicles built since 2001.
-Fiat Chrysler, Ford, General Motors, Honda, Toyota, Nissan, Volkswagen, Subaru, Hyundai and Kia all provide warranty coverage for E15.
+Manufacturers responsible for 95 percent of U.S. light-duty vehicle sales unequivocally approve the use of E15 in their model year 2020 automobiles.
+BMW, Fiat Chrysler, Ford, General Motors, Honda, Toyota, Nissan, Volkswagen, Subaru, Hyundai and Kia all provide warranty coverage for E15.

 E15 is not recommended for motorcycles and vehicles made before 2001, light-duty trucks, and medium-duty passenger vehicles.
 Off-road vehicles, such as boats and snowmobiles, all off-road equipment, including lawnmowers and chainsaws, and vehicles with heavy-duty engines should use other alternatives as well.

 For more information, please see the RFA Automobile Fact Sheet for E15 and the RFA FAQ Sheet for E15 that address fuel economy, the testing of E15, and other frequently asked questions.
 You may also view RFA’s recent analysis of vehicle warranty statements here.